quchen/stgi/README.md

   clearer, since the stack is always popped from the top.
 For example, having a return frame at the top means the program is close to a `case` expression.
 - There are different objects on the heap, not just closures:
-    - Closures are classified in three groups for the user:
+    - Closures are all represented alike, but classified for the user in the visual output:
         - Constructors are closures with a constructor application body, and only free variables.
         - Other closures with only free variables are thunks.